baryalai-behroz/bizpay-open-source/README.md

-# bizpay-open-source
+# BizPay

-Open-source business management and digital payment platform
+Open-source business management and digital payment platform.

+## About

+BizPay is an open-source platform designed to help businesses manage their operations and digital payments.

+## Project Status

+This project is currently under development.